 And many more!

-Anti-gun politicians and lobbyists who are ignorant, and worse, who know but lie, call any scary semi-automatic mid-sized firearm, especially if it has black synthetic furniture, an “assault rifle” but this is INCORRECT.
-This is a common misdirection by these lobbyists ion Canada and the USA.
+Anti-gun politicians and lobbyists who are ignorant, and worse, who know the truth but tell lies, call any scary semi-automatic mid-sized firearm, especially if it has black synthetic furniture, an “assault rifle” but this is INCORRECT.
+This is a common misdirection by these lobbyists in Canada and the USA.
+The term “assault weapon” is a meaningless term invented to scare the public.
+It has no definition and indeed a rock, used to assault someone, would be an “assault weapon”.
+The unpatriotic and incompetent dictatorial Government of Canada under Trudeau prohibited over 1,500 types of so-called “assault weapons” and this included some civilian hunting shotguns and a couple of web sites!